BicycleTips/bicycletips.github.io/_posts/2021-10-28-unbound-gravel-2022-details.md

 ### 25/50/100/200 Lotto
 The Lottery opens for registration on January 5th through January 18th.
 Announcements of if you got in the lotto in early February.

+### Life Time Club?
+This is something new I found on the website earlier today, likely too late for 2022, but perhaps they do something like this in 2023 as well.
+> Are you looking for a way to bypass the lottery for the 2022 or 2023 UNBOUND Gravel 200 or 100?
+Life Time members who have held a digital or in-club membership for at least 12 months (by 11/24/21) are eligible for early entry into the 200 or 100 mile event lotteries!
+In order to claim your preferred spot, you’ll need to register with your member number here (200) & here (100).
+The deadline to claim early entry for Life Time members is 1/4/22.

 ## Going South
 For the past two years ('19 and '21) the Unbound route has gone to the North, for '22 it will be back to the South side of Emporia.